kutec/simbo.github.io/_posts/2014-03-10-guidelines-for-hnews-templates.md

 title: Guidelines for hNews Templates
 tags: microformats html5
 ---
-A short and clear example with explanations\:
+A short and clear example with explanations:
 [readability.com/developers/guidelines](https://www.readability.com/developers/guidelines)

 And the more complex official guide: